USDA-SCINet/scinet-site/sn_collections/_events/bioinformatics/2025-04-17-environments.md

 -----

+## Project Management in Bioinformatics

 Project management through proper directory organization is clear and intuitive for beginners as well as experts.
-Proper documentation ssaves a lot of time and reduces potential for errors down the line.
+Proper documentation saves a lot of time and reduces potential for errors down the line.

-## Project Management in Bioinformatics
-#### Introduction
 Project organization is important:
 * Reproducibility
 * Collaboration
 * Scalability
 * Debugging and Maintenance
 * Transparency and Pubblications

-#### Mock Project Directory structutre
+**Mock Project Directory structutre**

 ```bash
 .